Sisai-IoT/assignment/README.md

 - Github repo
 - Hosted on a free platform like netlify.com or github pages, so that it is accesible via web.
+- Don't worry a lot about UI, it should be functional.